-Personally, the final outcome was kind of disappointing though – it would have been nice if the opposition had denied the two-third majority and put the ruling Government under a microscope but still it was a good run for the oppositions.
+Personally, the final outcome of the Sarawak election was kind of disappointing though – it would have been nice if the opposition had denied the two-third majority and put the ruling Government under a microscope but still it was a good run for the oppositions.

 Bian Baru finally got his seat, an acknowledgement of his past work with the natives on human rights issues and native land issues.
 And it was well reported that the Chinese votes swing to the oppositions this time around.
 Taib Mahmud had promised to look into reasons for this – we will wait and see.

-Whilst Najib get busy on understanding why BN won fewer seats this time around compared to the last State Elections (with reduction of margin of win as well and the Deputy Chief Minister even losing to a new comer from DAP), Pakatan Rakyat should look into their success and how they can capitalize on this for the next election.
+Whilst Najib get busy on understanding why BN won fewer seats this time around compared to the last State Elections (with reduction of the margin of a win as well and the Deputy Chief Minister even losing to a newcomer from DAP), Pakatan Rakyat should look into their success and how they can capitalize on this for the next election.

 Secondly, show that Pakatan Rakyat means business in Sarawak – a stronger opposition presence in the State Assembly mean it will not be easy for the ruling Government to do what they been doing all this time without proper scrutiny and accountability.

-With Taib Mahmud & his family firmly in control of the state, one can be assured that a stronger opposition will enticed the much needed check & balance on the Government and the alternative media like the Sarawak Reports will have plenty to report on for the next 5 years.
+With Taib Mahmud & his family firmly in control of the state, one can be assured that a stronger opposition will be enticed the much-needed check & balance on the Government and the alternative media like the Sarawak Reports will have plenty to report on for the next 5 years.

 For now, well done Pakatan!